developdata/CCIDiploma-Unit6/README.md

 [Going from Blender to Unity](https://www.youtube.com/watch?v=B31fb5efsM4&list=PLA6Gf0nq2Gh4AVFeqUL7xUfoxASM6izh5) This is a great playlist and one that helped me a lot.
 You build a bear in Blender, then rig and animate it.
 The animation is exported with the bear so you can bring it into Unity and play the animations individualy.

 [Animating the rig in blender](https://www.youtube.com/watch?v=weMes839wlc)

+### Unity
+I'll be using Unity again to make some content for research I'm doing, so I've been doing some tutorials to get back into it, and have found some nice ones online.

+This is a good introduction to [creating particles with the visual effects graph](https://www.youtube.com/watch?v=TwWL5IY4Lqs), it leads up to this tutorial where you can [manipulate the particles in VR](https://www.youtube.com/watch?v=EyMF2Wo1awo).
+I haven't tried the last one yet, but it looks good.

+### Web
+This is an interesting list of ways to [genratate SVG's](https://www.smashingmagazine.com/2021/03/svg-generators/?ref=sidebar)

 ## Week One: Introduction to the unit
 This weeks workshop is an introduction to the unit and to the theme of care.
 The Moodle page for the unit contains information about the workshop, including homework and links.
 The [Week One folder](https://github.com/developdata/CCIDiploma-Unit6/tree/main/Week%20One%20Introduction) in this repository contains a list of references for the week.